alventimiglia/tkinterWork/README.md

 This is an app that allows you to create and review flashcards.
 It utilizes tkinter for the GUI, but it is also an exploration into database usage with sqlite.
 There's a lot that can still be improved with this app, including the overall design, but the main purpose was to gain a further understanding of tkinter.

+## notepad

+This app is a traditional notepad.
+It works by storing the notes as JSON data so that they can be retrieved.

 ## quizApp

 This is a relatively simple GUI that is utilizing a simple multiple choice quiz style.
 This project takes the principles from some of the earlier projects and builds upon it with tkinter.